interactitsoftware/incta/README.md

 For using it in your business domain, you may fork the repo and tweak the logic to your needs, respecting the repository licence.

+This is a monorepo, home of multiple npm packages:
+- `aarts-types`
+- `aarts-dynamodb`
+- `aarts-handler`
+- `aarts-eb-types`
+- `aarts-eb-notifier`
+- `aarts-eb-handler`
+- `aarts-eb-dispatcher`

+It also hosts example apps with the intention to demonstrate how above npm packages can work toghether

 # Features
 ## DynamoDB
 - [single table design](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html#bp-general-nosql-design-concepts) implementation